isehar15/isehar15/README.md

 reporting engines &
 Pipelines for DataLake,
 other than that I am good team player and passionate developer.
-My hobbied are learning new languages , sketching and listening to music
+My hobbies are learning new languages and listening to music